akka/alpakka/docs/src/main/paradox/elasticsearch.md

 ### Using Elasticsearch as a Flow

-You can also build flow stages which put or acknowledge messages in Elasticsearch, backpressure on queue response and then forward responses further down the stream.
+You can also build flow stages.
 The API is similar to creating Sinks.

 Scala (flow)
-: TBA
+: @@snip (../../../../elasticsearch/src/test/scala/akka/stream/alpakka/elasticsearch/ElasticsearchSpec.scala) { #run-flow }

 Java (flow)
-: TBA

-Scala (flow with ack)
-: TBA

-Java (flow with ack)
-: TBA
+: @@snip (../../../../elasticsearch/src/test/java/akka/stream/alpakka/elasticsearch/ElasticsearchTest.java) { #run-flow }

 ### Running the example code